Maria Amalia, Duchess of Parma: Widowhood and death

 Maria Amalia participated in the funeral procession of her husband alongside their daughters.
 She was given permission by her nephew, Francis II, Holy Roman Emperor, to live in Prague Castle with her two youngest daughters, Maria Antonia and Maria Carlotta and a small retinue of servants.
 Here, she remained depressed from the execution of her sister Marie Antoinette, whom she mourned for the rest of her life, and she became sickly, suffering from cough and a series of colds.
 Her two oldest children, Carolina and Louis, died before her, which worsened her depressive state.
-In 1803, Louis died from an epilectic seizure, while Carolina gave birth to her eight child, the future Queen of Spain Maria Josepha Amalia of Saxony, but she never recovered and died from puerperal fever three months later, in 1804.
+In 1803, Louis died from an epileptic seizure, while Carolina gave birth to her eighth child, the future Queen of Spain Maria Josepha Amalia of Saxony, but she never recovered and died from puerperal fever three months later, in 1804.
 Maria Amalia died in Prague Castle on 18 June 1804 from breast cancer after a series of colds, and her sisters Maria Elisabeth and Maria Carolina went to say goodbye to her, but couldn't come in time before her death.
 Her body was interred at the royal crypt of the St. Vitus Cathedral in Prague (the last royal funeral there), and her heart was taken to Vienna and placed inside urn number thirty-three in her family's Herzgruft Herzgruft.